 See crime rates for the safest cities.

-According to our most recent State of Safety report, people in West Virginia are experiencing a surge in violent crime, property crime, and gun violence.
-They tend to worry about these issues less than the average American, but they're feeling less safe in their state overall than the year before.
+According to our most recent State of Safety report, people in West Virginia are experiencing less crime than the year before.
+They tend to worry about these issues less than the year before, and they're feeling safer in their state.

 In this report